Practical Magic: Plot

-In Massachusetts, the Owens family have been regarded with suspicion for over three centuries because their ancestor Maria Owens survived an attempted execution for witchcraft.
-Heartbroken when the father of her unborn child left her, Maria cast a spell to prevent herself from ever falling in love again.
+In Massachusetts, the Owens family have been persecuted for over three centuries because their ancestor Maria Owens survived an attempted execution for witchcraft.
+Heartbroken when the father of her unborn child left her banished on an offshore island, Maria cast a spell to prevent herself from ever falling in love again.
 The spell developed into a curse upon Maria's descendants, dooming any man an Owens woman loves.

 In the present, Sally and Gillian Owens are taken in by their aunts Frances and Jet after their parents succumb to the Owens curse.
 As children, Sally and Gillian are frequently ridiculed by the town's schoolchildren.
-Upon witnessing their aunts cast a love spell for a woman obsessed with her beloved, Sally casts a spell on herself to ensure she will only fall in love with a man who possesses certain impossible traits, with the intention of never falling in love.
+Upon witnessing their aunts cast a love spell for a woman obsessed with her beloved, Sally casts a spell on herself to ensure she will only fall in love with a man who possesses certain seemingly impossible traits, with the intention of never falling in love.
 Witnessing the same incident, Gillian cannot wait to fall in love.
 As teenagers, Gillian elopes with her boyfriend and leaves for Los Angeles.
-Before she departs, she and Sally make a blood spell to always be faithful to one another.
+Before she departs, she and Sally use a blood spell to swear to always be faithful to one another, grow old together, and die at the same time.

 Gillian spends the next decade moving from relationship to relationship across the country, while back in Massachusetts, Sally meets and marries a local named Michael.
 They have two daughters, Kylie and Antonia.
 After a truck fatally hits Michael, Sally and her girls move in with the aunts.
-Learning that they secretly cast a love spell on her so that she could marry and be happy, Sally says the aunts will never teach her daughters magic.
+Learning that they secretly cast a love spell on her so that she could marry and be happy, Sally vows that the aunts will never teach her daughters magic.

-Gillian unexpectedly tells Sally her involvement with a dangerously abusive man named Jimmy Angelov.
-When Sally arrives to rescue her sister, he takes them hostage in his car.
-Sally puts belladonna into Jimmy's tequila to sedate him, but inadvertently kills him instead.
-The sisters take Jimmy's body back to the aunts' house, where they attempt to resurrect him with a forbidden spell, which causes him to return and attack Gillian.
-Sally kills him again, and the sisters bury his remains in the garden.
+Gillian tells Sally her involvement with a man named Jimmy Angelov, a powerful presence who she often sedates with small amounts of belladonna.
+Gillian eventually phones Sally and asks her to come get her.
+Soon after Sally arrives to rescue her now abused sister, Angelov takes them hostage in his car.
+Sally puts belladonna into Jimmy's tequila to knock him unconscious, but inadvertently kills him.
+The sisters take Jimmy's body back to the aunts' house, where they resurrect him with a forbidden spell, but he begins to choke Gillian again and Sally kills him for the second time.
+The sisters bury Angelov's remains in the garden.
 Sally, Gillian, and the aunts have a midnight drinking session in which Jimmy's tequila seems to be influencing them to turn against each other; the aunts leave home the following morning, leaving a message to the sisters to "clean up their own mess".